mefranklin6/Extron-Frontend-API/README.md

 ## Known Issues

-- Calling "ShowPopup" with an invalid popup name will not return an error  This may be a limitation of extronlib.
-As a result, the page state machine will be wrong and the touch panel may not be in the desired state.
-The error is written to the program log though.
-Workaround: check the program log for errors and make sure you're calling valid popup names.

-- All other issues and the roadmap for future releases is in the Github issue tracker.
+All issues and the roadmap for future releases is in the Github issue tracker.

 ## FAQ